Sam Stoneley. Let's Connect

 80/tcp open http syn-ack Apache httpd 2.4.29 ((Ubuntu))

-Googling the comment provided a search result for a GitHub page containing a list of common web shells.
+Researching the comment returned a GitHub repo (TheBinitGhimire/Web-Shells) which contained a list of common web shells.

-I decided to test if the website had a webshell installed so I created a bash script to use wget to locate the endpoint file.
-I saved all the filenames to a text file named “shells.txt”, after running the script I was able to locate a web shell named “smevk.php”
+I created a bash script which used the wget command to attempt to locate possible URI endpoints containing webshells.
+I saved all the webshell filenames to a text file named shells.txt, after running the script I was able to locate a web shell named smevk.php

 input="shells.txt"